zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/elements.md

 ## public IEnumerable < HtmlNode > Elements(string name)

-Gets first generation child nodes with matching names.
+Gets the first-generation child nodes with a matching name.
 Elements method is a member of **HtmlAgilityPack.HtmlNode**

 ### Parameters: